PREVIOUS YOUTH PROGRAMS

-Teens learn all levels of pre-production, production and post-production in the creative process of media making.
-Teens have a chance to be in front of a camera through acting, interviewing or working behind the scenes by producing, directing, filming and editing.
+Teens learn all levels of pre-production, production, and post-production in the creative process of media making.
+Teens have a chance to be in front of a camera through acting, interviewing, or working behind the scenes by producing, directing, filming, and editing.
 Students participating in “Youth In Motion” for two years are more likely to graduate from high school and less likely to get into crime.
-Students have enrolled in University of Illinois, Northern Illinois University, Savannah College, Washington University, Hampton University, City Colleges of Chicago, University of Chicago and Columbia College Chicago.
+Students have enrolled in the University of Illinois, Northern Illinois University, Savannah College, Washington University, Hampton University, City Colleges of Chicago, University of Chicago, and Columbia College Chicago.

 Allstate Youth Filmmakers Program & Showcase

 Youth from the Summer Camp and Youth In Motion participate in the Allstate Youth Filmmakers Program and Showcase at the Gene Siskel Film Center of the School of the Art Institute as a part of the annual Black Harvest Film Festival.
 Each summer, this partnership provides mentoring sessions conducted by four award-winning, African-American filmmakers: Barbara Allen, Lonnie Edwards, Derek Grace, and Shahari Moore.
 Participants' videos are shown at the Allstate Youth Filmmakers Showcase held at the Gene Siskel Film Center before the opening of the Black Harvest Film Festival in August.

 Summer Film Camp